Solomon Islands S-League

-The Telekom S-League, commonly known as just the Solomon Islands S-League or more simply the S-League for sponsorship reasons, is a semi professional league and the top division of the Solomon Islands Football Federation.
-It was known as the Solomon Islands National Club Championship from 2000 until 2010, when the official name was changed.
+The Solomon Islands S-League, commonly known as just the S-League (and formerly known as the Telekom S-League until 2025 for sponsorship reasons), is a semi professional league and the top division of the Solomon Islands Football Federation.
+It replaced the Solomon Islands National Club Championship, which lasted from 2000 until 2010.

 Format

 In the current format, all teams compete in a round robin, where the team that ends at the first place are crowned champions.
 Together with the second-placed team, they qualify for the OFC Champions League.
 The bottom team is then relegated to the Second Division, while the best performing team from that league is promoted to this league.

 History

 Interprovincial Tournament (1977–85)

 This tournament had begun the early football in Solomon Islands.
 It was held by the FA of the Solomon Islands.

 National Club Championship (2000–10)

 The Solomon Islands S-League was founded in 2000, with Koloale taking out the first premiership title.
 The final championship was the 2009–10 season, with the next season renamed to the Telekom S-League.